adivaste/online_notepad/README.md

 # Online_notepad
-Online Notepad is the Command Line Utility, that is accessd using the Command Line
+Online Notepad is the Command Line Utility, created using Python Socket Programming.
+Using `Online-Notepad` user can access their Notes from any `Command-Line`

 Using that `Online-Notepad` you can perform the following tasks
 - Add the Note